ableplayer/ableplayer/README.md

 Additional transcript-related attributes include:
 - **data-transcript-title** - optional; override default transcript title (default is "Transcript", or "Lyrics" if the data-lyrics-mode attribute is present)
 - **data-lyrics-mode** - optional; forces a line break between and within captions in the transcript
+- **data-strict-mode** - set to "true" to prevent parentheses or square brackets from being marked with bold with line brekaks.
+Default "false".

 To manually code the transcript, one simple strategy is to first allow Able Player to *automatically* generate a transcript.
 Then copy and paste its content as a starting point.
 To manually code a transcript from scratch, use the following markup (see [Video Demo #7] for an example):